Spouse Visa Extension Tips

 Financial Requirement

-• When applying for your UK spouse visa extension, you have to meet the financial requirement attached to the application again.
+When applying for your UK spouse visa extension, you have to meet the financial requirements attached to the application again.
 This also applies when you apply for your Indefinite Leave to Remain in 5 years’ time.

-• The documents that provides evidence regarding the financial requirement can be fairly extensive.
-The Home Office guidance on what must be provided, and the financial requirement can vary from time to time.
+The documents that provide evidence regarding the financial requirement can be fairly extensive.
+The Home Office’s guidance on what must be provided and the financial requirements can vary from time to time.
 Therefore, arrange a “check-up” consultation with your Breytenbachs consultant 9 – 12 months before the extensions.
 This will ensure that you are on track and able to meet and provide evidence of the financial requirement without issue.

 Cohabitation

-• There are various documents you need to provide to proof the cohabitation requirement.
+There are various documents you need to provide to prove the cohabitation requirement.
 The Home Office will want to see items of official correspondence (e.g. council tax bills, utility bills, bank statements, etc.).
-This must be addressed to both you and your partner.
-Either jointly addressed or items in each of your names.
-It must cover the two-year period preceding the date that your spouse visa extension and subsequent ILR applications are submitted respectively.
+It can be addressed to you separately, as long as you have the same address.
+It must cover the two-year period preceding the date that your spouse’s visa extension and subsequent ILR applications are submitted, respectively.

 Travel Restrictions

-• Another important thing to keep in mind is to keep track of time spent outside the UK.
-The Home Office do not set any particular restrictions as to how long you can spend outside of the UK.
-But it is important to note that, when you lodge your spouse visa extension and subsequent ILR applications, there is a general requirement that you be able to satisfy the Home Office that you and your partner intend to ‘permanently reside together in the UK’.
+Another important thing to keep in mind is to keep track of time spent outside the UK.
+The Home Office does not set any particular restrictions as to how long you can spend outside of the UK.
+But it is important to note that when you lodge your spouse visa extension and subsequent ILR applications, there is a general requirement that you be able to satisfy the Home Office that you and your partner intend to ‘permanently reside together in the UK’.
 This can be difficult to prove if you have been spending more than half the year outside of the UK.
-We thus recommend that you and your partner avoid being absent from the UK for more than 180 days in any 12 month period.
+We thus recommend that you and your partner avoid being absent from the UK for more than 180 days in any 12-month period.